anjilinux/project-flask-mysql-1/README.md

 # flask-mysql-docker-api
 Python/Flask tasks API using a Docker container and remotely hosted MySQL database.

+Disclaimer: This was built as a learning experience and may not represent best practices.

 ### Project Setup
 ```
 docker-compose up --build